wwarthen/RomWBW/Source/Images/d_nzcom/ReadMe.txt

 == Usage ==

-NZCOM is not designed to load directly from the boot tracks of a disk.
+NZ-COM is not designed to load directly from the boot tracks of a disk.
 Instead, it expects to be loaded from an already running OS.
-This disk has been configured to boot using ZSDOS with a PROFILE.SUB command file that automatically loads NZCOM.
-So, NZCOM will load completely without any intervention, but you may notice that ZSDOS loads first, then ZSDOS loads NZCOM.
+This disk has been configured to boot using ZSDOS with a PROFILE.SUB command file that automatically loads NZ-COM.
+So, NZ-COM will load completely without any intervention, but you may notice that ZSDOS loads first, then ZSDOS loads NZ-COM.
 This is normal.

-There is no DIR command.
-Use SDZ or ZXD instead.

 *** TODO: Date stamping ***

 == Notes ==

-NZCOM is distributed in an unconfigured state.
-The following was done to create a minimal ready-to-run setup for RomWBW:
+NZ-COM is distributed in an unconfigured state.
+The following was done to create a ready-to-run setup for RomWBW:

   - Ran MKZCM and saved default configuration to NZCOM.ZCM and NZCOM.ENV.
   - Extract VT100 TCAP from Z3TCAP.LBR and saved it as TCAP.Z3T.
   - Created PROFILE.SUB to launch NZCOM at startup.
-  - Created empty STARTZCM.COM.
   - Original TCSELECT.COM was removed and replaced with a newer version from the Z3 files.
   - TCAP.LBR and Z3TCAP.TCP were removed and replaced with